 Revolution is the answer to solving your cat’s flea problems.
 The 5-in-1 parasite protection effectively gets rid of adult fleas, eggs, ear mites, roundworms/hookworms, and heartworm.
 It must be applied once a month and can only be obtained with a veterinary recommendation and prescription.

-Prior to treating your cat, make sure that you wash your hands.
+Before treating your cat, make sure that you wash your hands.
 Once you have gently restrained your cat, take the tube of Revolution and press on the cap to break the seal.
 Remove the cap and make sure that the tube is completely opened.

 Squeeze the tube three or four times until it is empty.
 Make sure that all of the medicine is on one single spot on the animal’s skin.
 Do not rub the medicine into the fur.
 Make sure that you wash your hands right away as there is a possibility that it might irritate the skin on your hands.